Fernando-LRz/pokemon-app/README.md

 Pokémon info app built with React Native.

 ## Features
- * Show Pokémon list.
+ * Show Pokémon list
  * Show information about each Pokémon, such as:
-    - Types.
+    - Types
-    - Weight.
+    - Weight
-    - Moves.
+    - Moves
-  * Search Pokémon by name or id.
+  * Search Pokémon by name or id

 ## Installation
 1. Clone the repository